2022 Group applications are now closed.

 General Information and Regulations for Entrants after Acceptance

-- Solo participants in competitions B1, B2, B4, B5 and F1 must send three copies of each item of their competition music scores by 24 April Please Note: F1 must only send three copies if using our official accompanist.
+- Solo participants in competitions B1, B2, B3, and D1 must send three copies of each item of their competition music scores by 01 May 2022.
+Please Note: D1 must only send three copies if using our official accompanist.

 NB: any music scores received after this date will incur a late administration fee.
-After 24 April 2020 it is not possible to change your programme.
-If we do not receive your music before this date, the judges will be informed and there may be a penalty imposed on your scores, which could have major implications.
-Additionally, electronic copies will not be accepted due to Copyright Regulations unless these have been individually licensed and copies provided have proof of this attached.
+After 01 May 2022 it is not possible to change your programme.
+If we do not receive your music before this date, the judges will be informed and there may be a penalty imposed on your scores.
+Additionally, electronic copies will not be accepted due to Copyright Regulations unless these have been individually licensed and the copies provided have proof of this attached.
 All music scores must be clearly labelled indicating which pieces will be used for the preliminary round and which will be used for the final round.

-3. Bursary Awards: The Llangollen International Eisteddfod believes that fees/cost must not be a disincentive for groups to consider applying.
+- Bursary Awards: The Llangollen International Musical Eisteddfod believes that fees/cost must not be a disincentive for groups to consider applying.
 With this in mind, we are offering a range of grants from our bursary fund to support groups from every background.
-If you are accepted at the selection process we want to make sure that you have the best opportunity to take part in the Eisteddfod regardless of your financial circumstances.
-Bursary information and application forms are available online.
+If you are accepted at the selection process, we want to make sure that you have the best opportunity to take part in the Eisteddfod regardless of your financial circumstances.
+More information will be sent to you once selected

-4. Competition Time Limits: Competitors can expect to be penalised if stipulated time limits are exceeded in their performance.
+- Competition Time Limits: Participants can expect to be penalised if stipulated time limits are exceeded in their performance.